mbudaev7/hi_flutter/README.md

 Configured process includes four different types of GitHub Actions workflows:

-1. Pull Request(PR) [pr_ci.yml](https://github.com/mbudaev7/hi_flutter/blob/main/.github/workflows/pr_ci.yml) workflow that triggers on each commit in PR created to `main` branch.
+1. *Pull Request(PR)* [pr_ci.yml](https://github.com/mbudaev7/hi_flutter/blob/main/.github/workflows/pr_ci.yml) workflow that triggers on each commit in PR created to `main` branch.
   This workflow checks:
     * Install Java(for Gradle) and Flutter(Dart SDK) and Flutter dependencies (with `flutter pub get` command)
     * Dart language formatting (with `dart format` command)
     * Dart linter checks with failing build if we get 'info' level warnings (with `dart analyze` command)
     * Runs all Flutter test suites (with `flutter test` command)

     > Note.
 PR is not permitted to be merged if this workflow fails.

-2. Nightly build [nightly_ci.yml](https://github.com/mbudaev7/hi_flutter/blob/main/.github/workflows/nightly_ci.yml) workflow that triggers each night at 1:05 AM UTC.
+2. *Nightly build* [nightly_ci.yml](https://github.com/mbudaev7/hi_flutter/blob/main/.github/workflows/nightly_ci.yml) workflow that triggers each night at 1:05 AM UTC.
 This workflow run the same checks as previos one on current state of `main` branch.
 We need this to ensure our `main` is stable.

-3. Release [release_ci.yml](https://github.com/mbudaev7/hi_flutter/blob/main/.github/workflows/release_ci.yml) workflow is triggered only for building and signing final Android release.
+3. *Android Release* [release_ci.yml](https://github.com/mbudaev7/hi_flutter/blob/main/.github/workflows/release_ci.yml) workflow is triggered only for building and signing final Android release.
 To trigger the workflow you need create GitHub release (tag) and publish it (only published releases will trigger artifact build).
   This workflow will do following:
     * Install Java(for Gradle) and Flutter(Dart SDK) and Flutter dependencies (with `flutter pub get` command)
     * Dart linter checks with failing build if we get 'info' level warnings (with `dart analyze` command)